linkdd/tcp2canopsis/README.rst

 SSL
 ---

-If using configuration via command line, use those options :
+If using configuration via command line, use those options:

 .. code-block::